ess-dive-community/essdive-leaf-gas-exchange/README.md

 - [Instrument details template](templates/instrumentDetailsTemplate.xlsx): Download spreadsheet template to record instrument details.

 ---
+## Updates in v1.0.2

+Updated methods metadata guide to reflect term usage in methods metadata template (dataTypes to dataType, leafMorphology to leafType, photosyntheticPathway to plantType).
+Template updated with minor change (dataTypes to dataType).

 ## How to contribute

 This leaf-level gas exchange data reporting format is evolving and growing to meet the needs of the community.
 Feedback and new contributions are welcome, and can be made by submitting an [issue or feedback](https://github.com/ess-dive-community/essdive-leaf-gas-exchange/issues/new/choose).